thestippe/thestippe.github.io/_drafts/statistics/survival_example.md

 ## Conclusions

-We discussed an application of survival analysis with continuous time, we explained how to include the regressor dependence in bayesian survival analysis and we also introduced the Weibull distribution.
+We discussed an application of survival analysis with continuous time, we explained how to include the regressor dependence in bayesian survival analysis, and we also introduced the Weibull distribution.

 ## Suggested readings

 - <cite>Ibrahim, J. G., Chen, M., Sinha, D. (2013).
 Bayesian Survival Analysis.
-Switzerland: Springer New York.</cite>
+Springer New York.</cite>